will62794/will62794.github.io/_drafts/2024-09-30-inductive-proof-graphs.markdown

 categories: distributed-systems
 ---

-If we want to formally prove that a safety property (an invariant) holds of a system, we can do this by finding an *inductive invariant*.
+If we want to formally prove that a system satisfies some safety property (i.e. invariant), we can do this by finding an *inductive invariant*.
 An inductive invariant is a particular type of invariant that is at least as strong as the target invariant to be proven, but it is also inductive, meaning that it is closed under all transitions of the system.

-For example, for a specification of two-phase commit like [this](https://github.com/will62794/scimitar/blob/c730a3c0dd410c70ef6ffc79a609d15e9b17fda2/benchmarks/TwoPhase.tla), we may want to establish the core safety property stating that no two RMs can end up in conflicting commit/abort states:
+For example, for a [formal specification of the two-phase commit protocol](https://github.com/will62794/scimitar/blob/c730a3c0dd410c70ef6ffc79a609d15e9b17fda2/benchmarks/TwoPhase.tla), we may want to establish the core safety property stating that no two resource managers can end up in conflicting commit/abort states:

 $$
 \small
 \newcommand{\stext}[1]{\small\text{#1}}
 \begin{align*}
 &TCConsistent \triangleq{} \\